abpuccini/maternal-mortality-project/README.md

 ## Purpose of Project

 The United States has the highest maternal mortality rate among 11 developed countries, and has seen rising deaths from 1987-2017 [source](https://www.ajmc.com/view/us-ranks-worst-in-maternal-care-mortality-compared-with-10-other-developed-nations).
 Compared with any other wealthy nation, the United States spends the highest percentage of its gross domestic product on health care.
-We discovered that as of 2017, Medicaid coverage was responsible for financing 43% of U.S. births but, covered medical services and income eligibility for Medicaid varied by state.
+We discovered that as of 2017, Medicaid coverage was responsible for financing 43% of U.S. births but covered medical services and income eligibility for Medicaid varied by state.
 We wanted to explore by state if these variations affect maternal mortality rates.

 ## Project Overview